libris/librisxl/whelk-core/src/main/resources/ext/marcframe.md

 # MARCFRAME

 > The purpose of this document is for developers and others who need to understand the mechanisms of MARCFRAME, the configuration file which handles conversion of MARC21 to JSON-LD and the roundtrip JSON-LD to MARC21.
-The context is the Libris implementation of MARC21, hence the documentation is in Swedish.
+The context is the Libris implementation of MARC21.

-## Struktur
+## Structure
-Marcframe är uppbyggd med tre huvudsakliga sektioner.
-Därutöver även en introducerande del som behandlar återkommande mappningsmönster (patterns) och koppling av koder till termer.

-De tre huvudsektionerna kommer ur tre olika MARC21 format.
-Bibliografiska formatet, Auktoritetsformatet och Beståndsformatet.
+Marcframe is comprised of mainly three sections which represents three different MARC21 formats, bibliographic, authority and holdings.
+In addition there is an introductory part which contains reusable patterns mappings of codes to terms.

 ```
 {